chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 ### Harvard Professional Certificate in Computer Science for Python Programming (In progress)

 In 2024, I am working on Harvard College's [Professional Certificate in Computer Science for Python Programming](https://www.harvardonline.harvard.edu/course/professional-certificate-computer-science-python-programming).
-During the 2-course sequence, I am developing proficiency in advanced Python concepts, as well as familiarity in C, SQL, JavaScript, HTML, and CSS.
-I will complete a final course project in both courses by creating a piece of software implemented in any language that solves a prolem or impacts my community.
+During the 2-course sequence, students develop proficiency in advanced Python concepts, as well as familiarity in C, SQL, JavaScript, HTML, and CSS.
+By the end of the program, students create a piece of software implemented in any (or multiple) language(s) that solves a prolem or impacts my community.

 ### Google Data Analytics Professional Certificate (2023)